A Guide: Non-Routable Protocols and Networks

 Non-Routable Protocols and Networks

-Network segregation is a common security technique to prevent security issues in one network affecting another.
-When looking at how information can be moved or shared between such networks the concept of routable protocols, and the opposite non-routable protocols are often used.
-We also see the term routable / non-routable networks.
-They are not the same thing, let's explain…
+Network segregation is a common security technique to prevent security issues in one network from affecting another.
+When examining how information can be moved or shared between such networks, the concepts of routable protocols and non-routable protocols are often employed.
+We also see the terms routable/non-routable networks.
+In fact, they are not the same thing.
+In this article, we’re going to explain the difference between non-routable protocols and networks.

 Routable Protocols

-When considering routable protocols, we then have two classes of network: routable and non-routable networks.
+When considering routable protocols, we then have two classes of networks: routable and non-routable IP networks.

 Routable Networks

 Just because you have a routable protocol, it does not mean any address is routable.
 It all depends upon how the networks are connected.
-When using IP as a routable protocol, typically you are connecting to the Internet.
-Internet IP addresses are global in nature, and your end user device is able to access the Internet via the router.
+When using an IP address as a routable protocol, you are typically connecting to the internet.
+Internet IP addresses are global in nature, and your end-user device is able to access the Internet via the router.
 The router directs your traffic toward the relevant server.

 Private Networks

-There are certain address spaces in IPv4 and IPv6 that are reserved for internal networks.
-For example, the IP address range you most likely use at home starts 192.168... or 172.16… These are, by definition, non-routable networks, even in using routable protocols.
+Certain address spaces in IPv4 and IPv6 are reserved for internal networks.
+For example, the IP address range you most likely use at home starts 192.168... or 172.16… These are, by definition, non-routable IP networks, even in using routable protocols.
 An external router will not know how to find your network if these addresses are published.

-From a security perspective we can use these facts.
-We can hide our network in private network space, preventing direct IP connections.
-If we wish these machines to have access to a wider network we need to introduce routers, gateways or proxies to our network – all of these are different ways we can interconnect networks, and exert some form of control over the traffic that passes over these networks.
+From a security perspective, we can use these facts.
+We can hide our network in a private network space, preventing direct IP connections.
+If we wish these machines to have access to a wider network, we need to introduce routers, gateways, or proxies to our network – all of these are different ways we can interconnect networks, and exert some form of control over the traffic that passes over these networks.

 Why is this important?